JWT Specifications

 And others supported by the JWT specification

-The signing algorithm must match the one declared in the alg
+The signing algorithm must match the one declared in the alg header.

 ✅ Key Characteristics